Faiaz98/Data-Structures-Simplified/README.md

 - Array-based Queue: Implemented using arrays, providing fast access but with a fixed size.
 - Linked-List Queue: Implemented using linked lists, allowing dynamic size but with slightly slower access.

+## Examples:

+- Array-based Queue: Imagine a queue `[5, 8, 12]`.
+If you enqueue 3 into the queue, it becomes `[5, 8, 12, 3]`.
+If you dequeue, you'll get 5 removed from the front.
+- Linked List-based Queue: Imagine a queue with elements A->B->C. If you enqueue D into the queue, it becomes A->B->C->D. If you dequeue, you'll get A removed from the front.

+## Common Operations:

+- Enqueue: Add an item to the back of the queue.
+- Dequeue: Remove the item from the front of the queue.
+- Peek: View the item at the front of the queue without removing it.
+- Check Empty: Determine if the queue is empty.
+- Check Full(for array-based queues): Determine if the queue is full.

+## Usage:

+Queues are used in various scenarios, such as managing tasks in a computer operating system(e.g., CPU scheduling), handling requests in network protocols, and implementing breadth-first search in graph algorithms.